-Workato is committed to providing a highly secure and reliable integration service.
+Workato is committed to providing a highly secure and reliable integration and business automation service.
 This includes maintaining the confidentiality of its customers' information and ensuring that customers' information will be available when it is needed.
 To achieve this we use proven, tested, best-in-class security tools, technologies, practices and procedures.

 SOC 2 Type 2 audited

 Workato has successfully completed a Service Organization Controls 2 (SOC 2) Type 2 audit with a third-party evaluator certified by The American Institute of CPAs (AICPA).
 This audit uses the Trust Services Principles, published by the AICPA, to evaluate the effectiveness of a service organization's controls with respect to security, availability, processing integrity, online privacy, and confidentiality.

 More information on SOC 2 reports can be found here.